15 best music documentaries you can watch on Netflix and Amazon Prime right now

 So you’ve binged all of Stranger Things and watched some pretty awful Adam Sandler comedies on Netflix, but have you checked out the impressive list of music documentaries available on the streaming services?

 Stuck on ideas over what to watch?
-So you don’t waste your time flicking through all of them, here’s our pick of the best music documentaries on Netflix and Amazon Prime right now...
+So you don’t waste your time flicking through endless titles, here’s our pick of the best music documentaries on Netflix and Amazon Prime right now...

 Whether you're a K-Pop super fan or just curious to understand how K-pop bands are growing in popularity worldwide, this is the documentary for you!
 It follows the 4-piece k-pop band from creation to widespread popularity including becoming the first-ever Korean band to perform at Coachella.

 2. *NEW* Queen + Adam Lambert: The Show Must Go On

 Produced by ABC in 2019, the documentary was released on Netflix in June 2020.
 It tells the story of how former American Idol Adam Lambert joined Queen and helped sharing their music with a new generation of fans.
 It features interviews with actor Rami Malek, who played Mercury in the film, American Idol and X-Factor‘s judge Simon Cowell and the band members, covering the major plot points in between the tragic death of Freddie Mercury and their current revival, with plenty of performance footage along the way.

 3. *NEW* Travis Scott: Look Mom I can Fly

 The documentary follows the journey of rapper Travis Scott that led to the making of his third album, Astroworld.
 As well as impressive footage of some Travis Scott's top live performances, the show also features real footage from the rapper's recording studio and home life.

 4. What We Started (featuring Carl Cox and Martin Garrix)